 Keywords are the building blocks of your Etsy SEO strategy.
 The first thing Etsy does when processing a buyer’s search query is comb through its inventory of listings to find the ones that best match the user’s search terms.

 Put yourself in your customers’ shoes.
 When you understand your shoppers and know why they’re searching for your products, you’ll be able to easily determine the right words and phrases to use in your listings.
 You should also take advantage of useful Etsy apps that work by suggesting the right keywords.

-This will also help when you’re dealing with the technical side of keyword research.
-Etsy SEO tools can generate long lists of keywords and tons of choices, which can take time to sift through and organize.
+Understanding your customers also helps when you’re dealing with the technical side of keyword research.
+Etsy SEO tools can generate long lists of keywords and tons of choices, which take time to sift through and organize.
 Knowing your buyers and their search intentions makes the keyword research process easier because you already have an idea of what buyers are looking for.

-You can use Etsy keyword tools to get even more search term ideas and determine which queries to prioritize.
+You can use Etsy keyword tools to get search term ideas and determine which queries to prioritize.
 Check out the following Etsy solutions and software to find the best keywords.

 Marmalead is the most recommended Etsy keyword tool and for good reason.
 Made specifically for the marketplace, the software offers brainstorming and reporting tools to surface top Etsy searches, keyword search volume, engagement, and competition.
 It also looks at keyword performance over the last 12 months to predict how they’re going to perform in the future.